sayed3li97/Flutter-Firestore-CRUD/README.md

 # Getting Started

-To get started to this project you should do the following steps:
+To get started with this project, you should do the following steps:
 1. Sign in/up to firebase
 2. Go to console
 3. Start a new project
 4. Create a Firestore database
-5. Create a "books"" collection
+5. Create a "books" collection
-6. Add a new record with a "title" and "author" fields
+6. Add a new record with "title" and "author" fields
 7. Download and input google-service.json to the correct location
 8. Run flutter pub get

 ---
-If you are new to flutter and firebase check the video bellow to get more information on how to connect your flutter app with firebase project.
+If you are new to flutter and firebase, check the video below to get more information on how to connect your flutter app with the firebase project.

 [![How to connect your flutter app with firebase project](https://img.youtube.com/vi/DqJ_KjFzL9I/0.jpg)](https://www.youtube.com/watch?v=DqJ_KjFzL9I)

-# Insert a row to firestore (Create)
+# Insert a row to Firestore (Create)

 ```dart
 Map<String, dynamic> newBook = new Map<String,dynamic>();